 After college, I went to work in the biotech industry.
 I remember, as Bt cotton was going through the regulatory process at U.S. Department of Agriculture, my family kept asking when that product would be available, because that meant fewer pesticide applications and less insecticide exposure to our family members and our farmworkers.

 This product has a great impact on my understanding of my place in the world—to provide tools to help my family and other farmers.
 I applied for a job at Monsanto because I believed that using good science is the best solution to solve agriculture problems like controlling weeds, insect pests and plant disease.
 Monsanto was the leader in developing GM crops, and I wanted to be part of it.

 I've been at Monsanto for 17 years, and the progress made in agriculture is staggering compared with what I experienced in the 1980s.
 Without the ability to use GM crops, farmers would still need to control weeds, insect pests and disease.
 For most, that would mean quitting farming or going back to applying pesticides two or three times per week.

-As you say, life is complex as is the question you pose!
+As you say, life is complex, as is the question you pose!
 Intuitive eating begins with the concept that people are mindful of their food choices, how much they eat, when they eat and when to stop eating.
-It is the psychology of food and food consumption and comes wrapped in a number of personal beliefs and an individual’s philosophy.
+It is the psychology of food and food consumption and comes wrapped in a number of personal beliefs and an individual's philosophy.

-Farm families probably understand their place in the world most intuitively because we rely on the bounty that our land and our soil provide for us and the people who consume the products we grow.
+Farm families probably understand their place in the world most intuitively because we rely on the bounty that our land and our soil provide for us and for the people who consume the products we grow.